Preventing Top DFM Errors in Your PCB Design

 Every circuit board should obey DFM (design for manufacturability) guidelines to avoid potential manufacturing and assembly errors.
 This also focuses on cost reduction, quality improvement, and defect-free manufacturing.
 In this article, we will explain some of the top DFM errors in PCBs and various techniques to avoid them.

 DFM analysis allows manufacturers to review the design of the board from various aspects to modify its materials, dimensions, and performance most efficiently.
 It detects the design issues instantly and rectifies them well in advance of production.
-A step-by-step approach of design for manufacturability analysis consists of the following attributes:
+A step-by-step approach to design for manufacturability analysis consists of the following attributes:

 Slivers are small wedges of dry film resist that expose copper and create shorts.
 They can either be conductive (copper) or non-conductive (solder resist).
 There are two reasons that lead to the formation of slivers.
 The first case is when a long, thin feature of the copper or solder mask is etched away.
 Slivers that detach cause shorts during fabrication.
 In the second case, slivers form by cutting a section of a board design too closely or too deeply.
 A circuit board's functionality can be adversely affected by this.